skypjack/entt/docs/md/core.md

 }
 ```

-This is all what this class template has to offer: a `type` inline variable that
+This is what this class template has to offer: a `value` inline variable that
 contains a numeric identifier for the given type.
 It can be used in any context
 where constant expressions are required.